SMART Global (NASDAQ:SGH) Releases Q3 2022 Earnings Guidance

-SMART Global (NASDAQ:SGH – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
+SMART Global (NASDAQ:SGH – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.670-$0.830 for the period, compared to the Thomson Reuters consensus estimate of $0.710.
 The company issued revenue guidance of $435 million-$475 million, compared to the consensus revenue estimate of $454.87 million.

-A number of research analysts have commented on the company.
-TheStreet cut SMART Global from a b- rating to a c+ rating in a research note on Tuesday, April 5th.
-Deutsche Bank Aktiengesellschaft lifted their target price on SMART Global from $35.00 to $40.00 in a research report on Wednesday, January 5th.
-Stifel Nicolaus lifted their target price on SMART Global from $35.00 to $45.00 in a research report on Monday, January 3rd.
-Zacks Investment Research lowered SMART Global from a buy rating to a hold rating in a research report on Tuesday, January 11th.
-Finally, Rosenblatt Securities boosted their price objective on SMART Global from $50.00 to $60.00 and gave the company a buy rating in a report on Wednesday, April 6th.
-One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to MarketBeat.com, SMART Global presently has an average rating of Buy and a consensus target price of $42.69.
+SMART Global (NASDAQ:SGH – Get Rating) last posted its quarterly earnings results on Tuesday, April 5th.
+The company reported $0.87 EPS for the quarter, beating the Zacks’ consensus estimate of $0.72 by $0.15.
+SMART Global had a return on equity of 49.59% and a net margin of 1.97%.
+The business had revenue of $449.17 million for the quarter, compared to analysts’ expectations of $435.00 million.
+During the same period last year, the firm earned $0.33 earnings per share.
+The business’s quarterly revenue was up 47.7% on a year-over-year basis.
+As a group, sell-side analysts expect that SMART Global will post 2.92 EPS for the current year.

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Geode Capital Management LLC raised its stake in SMART Global by 10.5% during the 4th quarter.
+Several large investors have recently made changes to their positions in SGH.
+Geode Capital Management LLC boosted its holdings in shares of SMART Global by 10.5% in the fourth quarter.
 Geode Capital Management LLC now owns 359,506 shares of the company’s stock valued at $25,521,000 after purchasing an additional 34,064 shares during the period.
-Charles Schwab Investment Management Inc. raised its stake in SMART Global by 1.4% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 151,239 shares of the company’s stock valued at $10,737,000 after purchasing an additional 2,112 shares during the period.
-Morgan Stanley raised its stake in SMART Global by 7.5% during the 3rd quarter.
+Morgan Stanley boosted its holdings in shares of SMART Global by 7.5% in the third quarter.
 Morgan Stanley now owns 195,431 shares of the company’s stock valued at $8,697,000 after purchasing an additional 13,596 shares during the period.
-Bank of New York Mellon Corp raised its stake in SMART Global by 43.0% during the 3rd quarter.
+Bank of New York Mellon Corp boosted its holdings in shares of SMART Global by 43.0% in the third quarter.
 Bank of New York Mellon Corp now owns 173,620 shares of the company’s stock valued at $7,727,000 after purchasing an additional 52,213 shares during the period.
-Finally, Parametric Portfolio Associates LLC raised its stake in SMART Global by 116.1% during the 4th quarter.
+Charles Schwab Investment Management Inc. boosted its holdings in shares of SMART Global by 1.4% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 151,239 shares of the company’s stock valued at $10,737,000 after purchasing an additional 2,112 shares during the period.
+Finally, Parametric Portfolio Associates LLC boosted its holdings in shares of SMART Global by 116.1% in the fourth quarter.
 Parametric Portfolio Associates LLC now owns 80,512 shares of the company’s stock valued at $5,716,000 after purchasing an additional 43,250 shares during the period.
-50.64% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds own 50.64% of the company’s stock.

 SMART Global Company Profile (Get Rating)